ibm-cloud-docs/vpc/about-confidential-computing.md

 - Multiparty contract and attestation of deployment

-   Apply Zero Trust principles from workload development through deployment.
+   Apply zero trust principles from workload development through deployment.
 As multiple personas and legal entities collaborate, it’s essential to separate duty and access. {{site.data.keyword.hpvs}} for VPC is based on a newly introduced [encrypted contract](/docs/vpc?topic=vpc-about-contract_se) concept.
 It enables each persona to provide its contribution and be ensured through encryption that none of the other personas can access this data or intellectual property.
-The deployment can be validated by an auditor persona through an [attestation record](https://cloud.ibm.com/docs/vpc?topic=vpc-about-attestation), which is signed and encrypted to ensure only the auditor has this level of insight.
+The deployment can be validated by an auditor persona through an [attestation record](https://cloud.ibm.com/docs/vpc?topic=vpc-about-attestation), which is signed and encrypted to ensure that only the auditor has this level of insight.

 - Malware protections

-   {{site.data.keyword.hpvs}} for VPC leverages Secure Build to set up a verification process to ensure that only authorized code is running in an application.
-It deploys only container versions that are validated at deployment through explicit [digest or are signed](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images) and may be pulled from a [private container registry with authentication](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_auths) only.
+   {{site.data.keyword.hpvs}} for VPC uses Secure Build to set up a verification process to ensure that only authorized code is running in an application.
+It deploys only container versions that are validated at deployment through explicit [digest or are signed](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images) and may be pulled from a [private Container Registry with authentication](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_auths) only.

-- Bring your own OCI image and leverage managed Container Runtime service
+- Bring your own OCI image and use managed Container Runtime service

    Use any [open-container initiative (OCI)](https://opencontainers.org/){: external} image and gain the benefits of a confidential computing solution for extra levels of protection.
 Ensure through a [signed contract](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_sign), that only a given combination of your workload and environment is deployed.